Aruba Networks, a Hewlett Packard Enterprise company, is a leading supplier of wireless network solutions for businesses and enterprises worldwide.

 Based in the heart of Silicon Valley, Aruba designs and builds the technology which powers the mobile-first workplace.

 Aruba is changing the way the world works, and wanted to develop an Executive Briefing Center that enables customers to easily discover and engage with the key benefits of the company’s many solutions.

 “We wanted an interactive piece of technology that enabled people to immediately explore and connect with different aspects of our brand and truly understand our story.”
 James Copello, Head of Global Audio Visual Services, Aruba Networks.

-The Aruba team was looking for something special; an interactive video wall that could deliver compelling and memorable experiences.
+The Aruba team was looking for something special; an interactive video wall that could deliver a compelling, memorable and customized experience.
 Additionally, as the video wall would be the focal point of the briefing center it also needed to be versatile enough that multiple visitors can use the wall at the same time.

 The Aruba Executive Briefing Center team had the following key requirements for their overall solution: